“Please, go to your room!”

 “I’m sorry, too.
 I love you.”

 He didn’t say anything more about it.
+We both understood each other.
+We both knew we had not handled the situation in the best manner.
+No more words were needed.
 How can I not show respect and submit to a man who loves me like that?

 I am blessed beyond measure.